ThinhVu/LJs/README.md

 3. redraw() - (void): is a method which we will use to tell component: "Hey, it's a time to update DOM".

-4. template(data) - (VDOM): this method define the html structure of component via ljs.
+4. template(data) - (Component): this method define the html structure of component.

 ### Using l
-1. Create template
+1. Create component

- Template is a VDOM tree.
-There are 2 ways to create VDOM tree using l function.
-  * l(tag, attributes, events, childs): this function will return raw VDOM object without component.
+  * l(tag, attributes, events, childs): this function will return component object.
-    - tag: is a valid string html tag ('a', 'div', 'span', ...)
+    - tag: is a valid string html tag ('a', 'div', 'span', ... or custom tag which has been registered).
-    - attributes: is an object which define attributes of html element by its attributes ( { class: 'navbar', id: 'nav', type: 'input', placeholder: 'hello ljs' })
+    - attributes: is an object which define custom attributes of component.

-    - events: is an object which define events for html element by its attributes (click, input, change...)
+    - events: is an object which define custom events of component.

-    - child: is an array which contain primitive value or VDOM tree, objects ( ['Log in', 'Log out', 5, l(...)]).

- * l(customTag, data): this function will return VDOM object with component linked by 'component' property.
-    - customTag: is a string which define tag you registered with l.
-Note that:

-        * customTag is not in html tag (a, div, etc).

-        * customTag should be use as a namespace to reduce name conflict. (com.abc.menubar, com.netfluux.navbar, ...)
-    - data: is an object which contain everything your custom component need to render template.
+    - childs: is an array of component objects.

-2. Register custom component
+2. Register component

- Default, 'l' only contain html VDOM.
-To resgister custom component, we should use register method of 'l' object.
  * l.register(customTag, componentConstructor): this function will add componentConstructor to component storage of l.
 After register, component can be create by l(…).component.
     - customTag: is a unique string to help l detect your custom component.
-    - componentConstructor: is a constructor function which contain 'template' method return VDOM object.
+    - componentConstructor: is a constructor function which contain 'template' method.

 3. Attach component to the DOM
  * l.attach(host, component): this function will attach component to the DOM to make it visible in browser.
     - host: is a DOM object which will contain component after attach completed.
-    - component: is a component object created by l().component
+    - component: is a component object created by l(...)

 ----
 ## TODO